Guim3/guim3.github.io/_posts/2017-09-20-Fantastic-GANs-and-where-to-find-them-II.md

 * **Relevant models from previous post:**
 	1. _Generative Adversarial Networks_: the original, vanilla, GANs.
 	2. _Deep Convolutional GANs (DCGANs)_: first major improvement on the GAN architecture in terms of training stability and quality of the samples.
-	3. _Improved DCGANs_: another improvement over the previous baseline, DCGANs.
+	3. _Improved DCGANs_: another improvement over the previous DCGAN baseline.
 It allows generating higher-resolution images.
 	4. _Conditional GANs (cGANs)_: GANs that use label information to enhance the quality of the images and control how these images will look.
 	5. _InfoGANs_: this type is able to encode meaningful image features in a completely unsupervised way.
 For example, on the digit dataset MNIST, they encode the rotation of the digit.
 	6. _Wasserstein GANs (WGANs)_: redesign of the original loss function, which correlates with image quality.
 This also improves training stability and makes WGANs less reliant on the network architecture.